 The Delaware Open Space Council was created in 1990, with the passage of the Delaware Land Protection Act (7 Del.
 C. Chapter 75), to advise the Secretary of the Department of Natural Resources and Environmental Control on all matters relating to the administration, implementation, and financing of the Open Space Program.

-Division of Parks & Recreation
+Division of Parks and Recreation

 The Open Space Council holds public meetings four times a year to review properties for consideration for acquisition and recommend specific land purchases.
 The council coordinates with other conservation groups and with local governments to work to permanently preserve lands for all residents and visitors to enjoy.